-There are a number of reasons why group members may wish to consider signing a Funding Agreement even where the claim is filed on an ‘open’ basis.
+There are a number of reasons why group members may wish to consider signing a Funding Agreement even where the claim will, or has been, filed on an ‘open’ basis.

-Second, by signing a Funding Agreement and retaining the Lawyers you will be kept apprised of developments in the class action and be able to ask questions of Omni Bridgeway Limited and the Lawyers as a client.
+Second, by signing a Funding Agreement you will be kept apprised of developments in the class action and be able to ask questions of Omni Bridgeway Limited and the Lawyers as a client.

 Third, there will likely be a formal Court-ordered process whereby group members will need to register in the class action.
 By signing a Funding Agreement, Omni Bridgeway Limited will take steps to ensure you are automatically registered and that no further independent steps are required on the part of its clients.

-Finally, by signing a Funding Agreement with Omni Bridgeway Limited you are also demonstrating support for the Omni Bridgeway Limited -funded proceeding.
+Finally, by signing a Funding Agreement with Omni Bridgeway you are also demonstrating support for the Omni Bridgeway funded proceeding.

-We believe that our proven track record in funding matters of this type, our demonstrable financial strength (given we are an ASX-listed public company and audited by a “Big 4” accounting firm), and the experience of Phi Finney McDonald means that this class action will be an effective vehicle for CIMIC shareholders to pursue their claims.
-Competing proceedings may mean legal and other costs to shareholders are higher than they need to be and may complicate any settlement discussions.
+We believe that our proven track record in funding matters of this type, our demonstrable financial strength (given Omni Bridgeway Limited is an ASX-listed public company) and the experience of the lawyers means that this class action will be an effective vehicle for group members to pursue their claims.